OfficeDev/outlook-dev-docs/docs/add-ins/addin-tutorial.md

     > [!NOTE]
     > Even if you've previously installed the Yeoman generator, we recommend you update your package to the latest version from npm.

-- Outlook 2016 or later for Windows (connected to an Office 365 account) or Outlook on the web
+- Outlook 2016 or later on Windows (connected to an Office 365 account) or Outlook on the web

 - A [GitHub](https://www.github.com) account